 Call Your Doctor

-Call your doctor if you have any questions about your condition, the test, or your test results.
+Call your doctor if you have questions about the test, your condition, or your test results.